yan391/onst/README.md

 # [Prototypical Self-Training with Progress-Aware Update for Source-Free Domain Adaptation in Semantic Segmentation]

-The source code will be released upon acceptance of our paper.
-For authenticity, we provide our training logs and trained models here.
+The remaining core code will be released once our paper is accepted.
+To demonstrate the authenticity of our results, we provide part of the core code, training logs, and the trained segmentation model.

 ## Training logs and Trained models